Salt for Teeth: Simple Home Remedy to Prevent Dental Problems

 How Does Salt Act as a Natural Antibacterial Agent?

 Salt is antibacterial, and it helps in preventing the proliferation of negative bacteria in the mouth.
 When you pour in the saltwater, it makes the environment hostile to bacteria that can easily survive.
-This will assist in minimizing the risks of infections and maintaining the mouth clean.
+This will assist in minimising the risks of infections and maintaining the mouth clean.
 It promotes general oral hygiene as well.

 How Does Salt Maintain pH Balance in the Mouth?